hebcal/hebcal/README.md

    -o | Add days of the omer.
    -O | Output sunrise and sunset times every day.
    -r | Tab delineated format.
-   -s | Add weekly sedrot on saturday.
+   -s | Add weekly sedrot on Saturday.
    -S | Print sedrah of the week on all calendar days.
    -t | Only output for today's date.
-   -T | Print today's pertinent information, no gregorian date.
+   -T | Print today's pertinent information, no Gregorian date.
    -w | Add day of the week.
    -W | Weekly view.
 Omer, dafyomi, and non-date-specific zemanim are shown once a week, on the day which corresponds to the first day in the range.
    -x | Suppress Rosh Chodesh.